stoermelder/vcvrack-packone/docs/EightFace.md

 ![8FACE sequencing](./EightFace-context.png)

-There are different modes for SLOT-input available, configured by context menu option:
+There are different modes for SLOT-port available, configured by context menu option:

 - Trigger forward:
 A trigger on SLOT advances 8FACE to the next slot.
 Empty slots are part of the sequence but won't have any effect on the controlled module.